-College of the Redwoods maintains an Emergency Operations Plan (EOP) that contains provisions to provide immediate emergency response and evacuation in an emergency situation.
-This plan provides that if there is an immediate threat to the health and safety of students or employees, occurring on campus, the Police Department, Office of Emergency Management and Planning; District/College Office of Emergency Services Disaster Agency; Environmental Health and Safety; the District/College Public Relations; and the Office of the President/Chancellor may, in due consideration of the prevailing circumstances, follow aspects of the EOP notification procedures.
+College of the Redwoods maintains an Emergency Operations Plan (EOP) that provides immediate emergency response and evacuation in an emergency.
+This plan provides that if there is a direct threat to the health and safety of students or employees, occurring on campus, the Public Safety Department, Office of Emergency Management and Planning; District/College Office of Emergency Services Disaster Agency; Environmental Health and Safety; the District/College Public Relations; and the Office of the President/Chancellor may, in due consideration of the prevailing circumstances, follow aspects of the EOP notification procedures.

-The EOP also implements the Emergency Response Electronic Communications Procedure, which allows for the immediate notification of the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on campus.
-The Emergency Preparedness & Safety Committee, in cooperation with the Public Safety Department and/or County OES conducts an annual exercise of the Emergency Operations Plan and documents such exercise.
+The EOP also implements the Emergency Response Electronic Communications Procedure, which allows for the immediate notification of the campus community upon confirmation of a significant emergency or dangerous situation involving a direct threat to the health or safety of students or staff occurring on campus.
+The Emergency Preparedness & Safety Committee, in cooperation with the Public Safety Department and/or County OES, conducts an annual exercise of the Emergency Operations Plan and documents such exercise.